derickson/mms2ducks/README.md

 * Consider config state when computing master status (currently hacked to just be a count of config servers)
 * parameterize which metrics make it to the two widgets for each shard
 * figure out why the mongos isn't showing up
+* better api hook / callback for something like integration with an alerting manager (SNS) etc.